sroccaserra/learning-megadrive/README.md

     make CPU=m68k SYNTAX=mot

+Now you need to have the `vasmm68k_mot` executable in your path somehow, see how it's done on your OS / shell.

-## Build the .bin file
+## Build the rom.bin file

-To build tne `bin/learn.bin` file from the assembly source code, run:
+To build the `bin/rom.bin` file from the assembly source code, run:

-    make build
+    make

-## Run the .bin file
+## Run the rom.bin file

-Open the generated `bin/learn.bin` file in your favourite Mega Drive emulator, it should display a scrolling checkboard :)
+Open the generated `bin/rom.bin` file in your favourite Mega Drive emulator, it should display a scrolling checkboard :)

+There is a `run` target in the Makefile, but it won't work for you unless you override the `EMULATOR_PATH`, `EMULATOR_CMD`, and `ROM_PATH` env variables.
+Chances are you don't have the same emulator installed in the exact same path as I do :)

 ## References